 - Award of Excellence from the Ohio Valley Associated Builders & Contractors

-- National Excellence in Construction Award of Excellence from the National Associated Builders & Contractors.
+- National Excellence in Construction Award from Associated Builders & Contractors

 A not-to-exceed cost for the construction budget was established.
 It was also agreed upon to use an open book cost tracking method that was jointly reviewed.
 Periodic reviews were performed to see where specific trade costs were; this also allowed review of the entire project.
 Everyone was pleased that H.A.
-Dorsten maintained excellent control of the costs and brought the completion of the projection in under budget.
+Dorsten maintained excellent control of the costs and completed the projection under budget.

 This two-story building, which included an 8,290 square foot basement, has two enclosed stairwells, a monumental stair, and an elevator.
 The basement was utilized for archive file storage and mechanical systems.

 The shell of the building is constructed with steel posts and beams with bar joists and metal deck and exterior steel stud curtain walls.
 Floor construction consists of concrete slab on grade and concrete over metal form deck.
 The skin of the building is comprised of brick veneer, stone veneer, exterior insulation finish system (EIFS), painted standing seam roof, and translucent canopy at the drive-up front entrance.